MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 # Boost sales efficiency with CRM-enriched email summaries in Outlook

-Sales in Microsoft 365 Copilot integrates Microsoft 365 Copilot in Outlook with your CRM system to help you build customer relationships and close deals faster.
+Sales agent integrates Microsoft 365 Copilot in Outlook with your CRM system to help you build customer relationships and close deals faster.
 Microsoft 365 Copilot summarizes your emails, helping you quickly grasp key details.
-Sales in Microsoft 365 Copilot enriches those summaries with sales information from your Dynamics 365 or Salesforce CRM.
+Sales agent enriches those summaries with sales information from your Dynamics 365 or Salesforce CRM.
 You can copy the summaries to your CRM or share them in other applications.

 Email summaries are available when: